Jonathan India Player Props: Reds vs. Pirates

 Jonathan India At The Plate (2022)

-- India picked up an RBI in 29 games last year out of 103 (28.2%), including multiple RBIs in 8.7% of those games (nine times) and three or more RBIs on two occasions..
+- India picked up an RBI in 29 of 103 games last year, with multiple RBIs in nine of them.
+He drove in three or more runs in two games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.